andrew-boutin/dndtextapi/docs/DEVELOPMENT.md

 In `Chrome`, browse to `localhost:8080/login`.
 If you haven't logged into Google for the `dndtextapi` application lately you should be redirected to a Google login page.
 Log in.
 After you log in (or if you were still authenticated) you'll be redirected to a blank page with a URL that looks something like `http://localhost:8080/callback?state=<some_state>&code=<some_code>`.

 At this point you have authenticated with Google, the app successfully loaded your User, and a session was initiated for you.
 Now you need to get your cookie to make new requests.
-In `Chrome` browse to `localhost:8080/channels`.
-This will force your browser to send a GET request to the REST API using the cookie from your session.
+In `Chrome` navigate to `localhost:8080/channels`.
+This will force your browser to send a `GET` request to the REST API using the cookie from your session.

-In the `Postman Chrome App` look in the History sidebar and find the `localhost:8080/login` request and click on it.
+In the `Postman Chrome App` look in the History sidebar and find the `localhost:8080/channels` request and click on it.
 This should open up that particular request in the main part of the screen.
-Click on the "Headers" tab and find the "Cookie" header.
-Copy the Value which should look something like `dndtextapisession=<some_stuff_here>`.
+Click on the *Headers* tab and find the *Cookie* header.
+Copy the *Value* which should look something like `dndtextapisession=<some_stuff_here>`.

 Create a new request in the `Postman Chrome App` (either use the `New` button or click the `+` icon next to the request tabs).
-Set up the request to be a `GET` on `localhost:8080/channels` and create a header of "Key" `Accept` with "Value" `application/json`.
-Next, add another header with "Key" `Cookie` and "Value" using the copied cookie value from the previous step.
+Set up the request to be a `GET` on `localhost:8080/channels`.
+Add a header with *Key* `Cookie` and *Value* using the copied cookie value from the previous step.
 Issue the request (click `Send`) and you should get a valid response.

-Using the same cookie header, you'll be able to make other requests to different paths with different operations and various other headers.
+You'll be able to make other requests to different paths with different operations using the same cookie header.

 ### Workarounds